 Issue

-ExTRs are intended to be issued in supporting IECEx CoCs.
+ExTRs are intended to be issued in support of IECEx CoCs.
 An ExTR may be issued on its own, provided the ExTR is endorsed by the ExCB associated with the ExTL.
 The ExTR, may include evaluation of the Ex equipment for conformity with declared local and/or national differences, and may be used by other ExCBs when issuing their own local and/or national certification.
 An ExTR may be issued to cover selected clauses and test results of a Standard, with the onus on the ExCB to ensure that they are in possession of sufficient ExTRs to cover the full assessment to (a) Standard(s).

 Restrictions